Benitta1729/Product-application/README.md

-# <h1>Product Demo Application</h1>
+# <h1>Product Application</h1>
-This is a demo application for managing products.
+This is an application for managing products.
 It provides CRUD (Create, Read, Update, Delete) operations for products along with the ability to add reviews and offers to products.

 ## Technologies Used
 - Java